-So now you are back home but have a craving for a savory gyro pita sandwich, like the delicious one you had while you were in Athens.
+So now you are back home but have a craving for a savory gyro pita sandwich, like the delicious one you had during your Athens Food Tour!
 We have the perfect solution for you that you can make at home and impress your friends with.
 Why not arrange a little Greek Theme party, complete with “Zorba” music and a “Pictures of Greece” slide show.
 OPA!

 Here’s a recipe that is easy to follow.

 1 pound lean ground beef

 1 teaspoon ground dried rosemary

 1 teaspoon salt

 Don’t forget to pick up some Pita bread and Greek yogurt for tzatziki (add in a little spearmint and black pepper for amazing aroma!).

 1. Place the onion in a food processor, and process until finely chopped.
 After draining the liquid from the chopped onions, place them into a mixing bowl along with the lamb and beef.
 Season with the garlic, oregano, cumin, marjoram, rosemary, thyme, black pepper, and salt.
 Mix well with your hands until well combined.
 Cover, and refrigerate 1 to 2 hours to allow the flavors to blend.

 2. Preheat oven to 325 degrees F (165 degrees C).